AutoclaveSoft/Autoclave-control/README.md

 You can do this by clicking on the file 2 times, then click "Install" in the window.
 After that, unzip the ZIP file to any folder on your device (do not delete files!).
 You can create a shortcut on your Desktop for quick access to the application.
+Transfer the "Autoclave control" shortcut to your Desktop, and you will have quick access to the application.
 The application weight is approximately 35-38 MB.
 The ZIP file weight is 11 MB.